School of Social Welfare

 NASW Code of Ethics

-As a guide to professional conduct, the Code of Ethics of the National Association of Social Workers represents the fundamental values of the profession.
-The National Association of Social Workers is the largest organization of professional social workers in the world, with a membership of 130,000.
+As a guide to professional conduct, the Code of Ethics of the National Association of Social Workers represents the fundamental values of the profession and offers a set of values, principles and standards to guide decision-making and everyday professional conduct of social workers.
+It is relevant to all social workers and social work students regardless of their specific functions or settings.

 View the entire Code of Ethics or request a copy.